Publication Ethics

 • Time Constraints: Reviewers with time constraints or other pressures may be tempted to provide a hurried or less thorough review, leading to potential biases in their recommendations.

-• Financial Conflicts: Authors may have financial relationships or interests that could be perceived as influencing their research.
+• Financial Competing Interests: Authors may have financial relationships or interests that could be perceived as influencing their research.
 For instance, they might receive funding from companies or organizations that have a vested interest in the study's outcomes.

 • Employment or Consultancy: If the research is directly related to the authors' employment or consultancy work, there could be a competing interest in presenting results favorably to benefit their employer or client.